btdex/btdex/README.md

 testnet=True
 node=http\://nivbox.co.uk\:6876
 ```

 ## Logging

-By default, logging turned off.
-Add/edit the following line to change logging level:
+By default, logging is disabled.
+Add/edit the following line on your `config.properties` to change the logging level:

 ```
 logger=off
 ```

 ### Logging level

-Same logging level used to show log messages to console and save to file.<br><br>
+The same logging level is used to print log messages to the console and as well as to log file, possible levels are:

-OFF - The highest possible log level.
-This is intended for disabling logging.<br>
+- `OFF` The highest possible log level.
+This is intended for disabling logging.
-FATAL - Indicates server errors that cause premature termination.
-These logs are expected to be immediately visible on the command line that you used for starting the server.<br>
+- `FATAL` Indicates server errors that cause premature termination.
+These logs are expected to be immediately visible on the command line that you used for starting the server.
-ERROR - Indicates other runtime errors or unexpected conditions.
-These logs are expected to be immediately visible on the command line that you used for starting the server.<br>
+- `ERROR` Indicates other runtime errors or unexpected conditions.
+These logs are expected to be immediately visible on the command line that you used for starting the server.
-WARN - Indicates the use of deprecated APIs, poor use of API, possible errors, and other runtime situations that are undesirable or unexpected but not necessarily wrong.
-These logs are expected to be immediately visible on the command line that you used for starting the server.<br>
+- `WARN` Indicates the use of deprecated APIs, poor use of API, possible errors, and other runtime situations that are undesirable or unexpected but not necessarily wrong.
+These logs are expected to be immediately visible on the command line that you used for starting the server.
-INFO - Indicates important runtime events, such as server startup/shutdown.
+- `INFO` Indicates important runtime events, such as server startup/shutdown.
 These logs are expected to be immediately visible on the command line that you used for starting the server .
-It is recommended to keep these logs to a minimum.<br>
+It is recommended to keep these logs to a minimum.
-DEBUG - Provides detailed information on the flow through the system.
+- `DEBUG` Provides detailed information on the flow through the system.
 This information is expected to be written to logs only.
-Generally, most lines logged by your application should be written as DEBUG logs.<br>
+Generally, most lines logged by your application should be written as DEBUG logs.
-TRACE - Provides additional details on the behavior of events and services.
+- `TRACE` Provides additional details on the behavior of events and services.
 This information is expected to be written to logs only.<br>

 ## License
 [GPL license](LICENSE)